Jeyzor/Geometry-Dash-Top-10-Data/README.txt

-This is the data Jeyzor collected for his video "Game Mode Usage in thr Top 10 Demons in Geometry Dash (Graph Race)".
+This is the data Jeyzor collected for his video "Game Mode Usage in the Top 10 Demons in Geometry Dash (Graph Race)".

 CONTENTS:
 level calc.py is a python program that calculates the stats for a single level.